voxel51/fiftyone/docs/source/integrations/huggingface.rst

     )

     # Embeddings from detection model
-    from transformers import DetaForImageObjectDetection
+    from transformers import DetaForObjectDetection
-    model = DetaForImageObjectDetection.from_pretrained(
+    model = DetaForObjectDetection.from_pretrained(
         "jozhang97/deta-swin-large-o365"
     )

     # Embeddings from zero-shot classification model
-    from transformers import AutoModelForImageClassification
+    from transformers import AltCLIPModel
-    model = AutoModelForImageClassification.from_pretrained(
+    model = AltCLIPModel.from_pretrained(
         "BAAI/AltCLIP"
     )